 - 1. Comply with Office of Management and Budget (OMB) Circular A-11.
 IAW the DoD Financial Management Regulation and audit readiness requirements; advance payment is required prior to providing services on orders from public, non-Federal customers.
 When a public customer, and under the reimbursement definitions this includes NAF Instrumentalities (NAFI) and the Army, Air Force Exchange Service (AAFES), places an order with a performing activity funded with appropriated funds, such as IMCOM, the performing activity cannot recognize the amount on the order as a budgetary resource against its apportioned reimbursable authority.
 Therefore, until you receive cash, do not to create or increase a Sales Order.
 The Garrison will have to create a manual bill in order to receive the reimbursement.
 Failure to require the advance from a non-federal customer places IMCOM in the position of using direct appropriated funds for the work performed, which causes a loss in purchasing power for IMCOM until the collection is received and or could cause an ADA violation (time/purpose/amount). - 2.
-In support of ongoing effort to obtain AAFES advance payments for utilities expenditures, HQ IMCOM continues to coordinate a short-term and long-term solution with partnerships shall be billed/reimbursed in accordance with ASA-IEE Utility and Services Reimbursement Policy for RCI and PAL partnerships - Policy Memorandum #5 dated Nov 26 2012.
+In support of ongoing effort to obtain AAFES advance payments for utilities expenditures, HQ IMCOM continues to coordinate a short-term and long-term solution with Headquarters, Department of Army and AAFES.
+Garrison is responsible for continuing to request advances from your AAFES customers, billing monthly for AAFES portion of the utilities within five days of receipt of installation bill, and reporting to G8 Financial Operations Division any issues and/or delays associated with billing or the receipt of payment for AAFES utilities. - 3.
+Residential Communities Initiative (RCI) and Privatization of Army Lodging (PAL) partnerships shall be billed/reimbursed in accordance with ASA-IEE Utility and Services Reimbursement Policy for RCI and PAL partnerships Policy Memorandum #5 dated Nov 26 2012.
 This policy exempts RCI and PAL from paying an advance.
 RCI and PAL payment is due after the Army provides subject services or utilities.
 This policy however, does not provide authority to the Garrison to create budget authority by realizing the cash before receiving the check.
-A reminder, that upon receipt of the collection, the reimbursement shall be applied to current year funding available at the time of receipt in accordance with 10 USC 2872a.
+A reminder, that upon receipt of the collection, the reimbursement shall be applied to current year funding available at the time of receipt in accordance with 10 USC 2872a. - 4.
+MWR Only: Effective 1 October 2011 and continuing through FY21, funding for MWR Appropriated Fund (APF) personnel will be distributed directly to the Garrison RMs, eliminating the NAF civilian payroll reimbursement process altogether.
+This process significantly reduces the reimbursable program with MWR, as well as G9's dependence on accelerated funds distribution.